muhkuh-sys/org.muhkuh.lua-romloader/readme_cmake.txt

-Creating the MSVS project files
+iCreating the MSVS project files
 -------------------------------

 1) Move to the muhkuh source directory (that's the folder where this readme is).